woat/csgo-blackbars/README.md

 ![](https://i.imgur.com/IBGgO9b.png)
 ![](https://i.imgur.com/n3pLqFN.png)

+As you can see, these are my `origin resolution` settings.
 Just repeat this step again with your desired CSGO resolution.

 ### Setting up launch options